Week 1: Introduction to resilience: Springing forward (not back!) from adversity

 Week 6: Wisdom as the heart of resiliency

 What, exactly, is wisdom?
-How do wisdom and its corollaries, insight, contentment and acceptance, contribute to resilience?
-What does the current research tell us about wisdom and its functions, particularly in aging?
+How do wisdom and its corollaries, insight, contentment, and acceptance, contribute to resilience?
+What does the current research on tell us about wisdom and its functions, particularly in aging?
 Can we cultivate wisdom?
 If so, how?